preda/gpuowl/README.md

 ## PRP: PRobable Prime test
 GpuOwl implements a base-3 PRP (probable prime) test.
-The reason for choosing PRP vs. LL (Lucas Lehmer) is the availability of a great error checking algoritm for the PRP, which enables very reliable computation on GPUs regardless of common hardware problems present on GPUs during long computation.
+The reason for choosing PRP vs. LL (Lucas Lehmer) is the availability of a great error checking algorithm for the PRP, which enables very reliable computation on GPUs regardless of common hardware problems present on GPUs during long computation.